TaylorOD/braintree_integration/README.md

 - rails db:setup

-- EDITOR="code --wait" rails credentials:edit (assuming you're using VSCode as your editor)
+- rails credentials:edit
-* (add credentials, see screenshot below, then close the text editor - This assumes your editor is VSCode)
+* (add credentials, see screenshot below, then close the text editor - The file will open in your default editor)

 - rails server